-You can upload images in two ways - by using the Bulk Upload Artwork button located under the product image or Upload Artwork button located underneath the SKU on the right-hand side.
+You can upload images in two ways - by using the Bulk Upload Artwork button located under the product image or you can use the Upload Artwork button located underneath the SKU on the right-hand side.

 Bulk Upload Artwork Button

 If you’re creating a product that has only one variant and two print areas (for example, an XS T-shirt, with Center Front and Center Back printing) you can upload your artwork in two ways: